 Middle ear disorders may be secondary to infection, eustachian tube obstruction, or trauma.
-Information about objects placed in the ear and symptoms such as rhinorrhea, nasal obstruction, sore throat, URI, allergies, headache, systemic symptoms, and fever aid in making a diagnosis.
+Information about objects placed in the ear and symptoms such as rhinorrhea, nasal obstruction, sore throat, upper respiratory infection, allergies, headache, systemic symptoms, and fever aid in making a diagnosis.
 The appearance of the external auditory canal and tympanic membrane often yields a diagnosis.
 The nose, nasopharynx, and oropharynx are examined for signs of infection and allergy and for evidence of tumors.